-Our priority is to help you develop the professional skills and knowledge you need, and employers truly value.
-We’re not an ‘ancient’ university and wouldn’t want to be.
-What excites us is providing a quality of teaching and research that makes a difference to the world – today and tomorrow.
+We’re not an ‘ancient’ university, nor would we want to be.
+In our fifty years of educating tomorrow’s lawyers, what excites us is providing a quality of teaching and research that makes a difference to the world – today and tomorrow.